GroDany/wasm-compilation-pipeline/README.md

 # wasm-compilation-pipeline

-This is a basic boilerplate project for C library compilation to wasm using emscripten
+This is a basic boilerplate project for C/C++ library compilation to wasm using emscripten

 # How to use